South Carolina Traffic Ticket Lawyers, Defending Your Traffic Violation

 - Accumulating 12 points on your driving record in South Carolina can lead to license suspension.

 Traffic violations in South Carolina can lead to increased auto insurance rates and insurance premiums.
 A single speeding ticket can cause insurance premiums to increase by 20% or more for several years.
+Insurance companies may consider you a high-risk driver if you have multiple traffic violations, which can result in even higher rates or loss of coverage.
+Additionally, a traffic ticket conviction in South Carolina will be reported to your insurance company.
+Hiring a south carolina traffic ticket lawyer can help you save money by avoiding increased insurance premiums and costly fines.
 Traffic violations in South Carolina typically remain on your record for 5 years.

 Many people do not consider that losing points off of your driver’s license may force you to pay increased insurance rates and auto insurance rates.
 If you lose a total of 12 points, your license may be subject to suspension or license suspension.
 Your driver’s license may also be suspended if you fail to pay your traffic ticket within 12 months of the day it is issued.